sematic-ai/sematic/docs/sematic-ui.md

 * **Execution graph** – this will open the Graph Panel in the central area.
 See [Graph Panel](#graph-panel).
 * [Coming soon] **Topline metrics** – this will display plots of the main metrics of your pipeline across successive executions
 * **Nested runs** – This lists all the nested runs of the your pipeline in a tree view.
-This is a summarized view of the execution graph visible in the [#graph-panel].
-You can click and select any run to view them in the central [Run Panel](#run-panel)
+This is a summarized view of the execution graph visible in the [Graph Panel](#graph-panel).
+You can click and select any run to view it in the central [Run Panel](#run-panel)

 ### Graph Panel